-Carrie Magin is an American composer, percussionist and educator.
+Carrie Magin (b.
+1981) is an American composer, percussionist and educator.

 Dr. Magin holds degrees from the University of Michigan (bachelor’s degrees in composition and percussion) and the University of Cincinnati College-Conservatory of Music (master’s degree and Doctor of Musical Arts degree in composition) as well as certificates from the Academy of Performing Arts in Prague and the Janácek Academy of Music and Performing Arts in Brno, Czech Republic.
 She is currently assistant professor of composition and theory at Houghton College in upstate New York, and she is a composition faculty member at Interlochen Arts Camp.